uche789/understanding-web-development/network.md

 TCP/IP (Transmission Control Protocol/Internet Protocol) is a suite of communication protocols.
 It consists of four primarly layers: Application, Transport, Network and Data Link layers.

+## UDP

+UDP stands for user datagram Protocol.
+UDP is a protocol for time-sensitive communication such as Domain Name System (DNS) lookups, playing videos, and gaming.

+## When to use TCP and UDP

+TCP is ideal for direct communication where a reliable connection is needed, such as web browsing, email, text messaging, and file transfers.
+UDP is ideal for live and real-time data transmission where speed is more a priority.

+While TCP is slower than UDP, it transfers data more reliably.

 ### How it works
 1. The handshake process is initiated between the client and server to agree on how to communicate securely.
 2. The client send a message to the server, listing supported encryption methods and protocols.